Gutinnho/youloader/README.md

 # YouLoader

-YouLoader is a Python script for downloading YouTube videos using the PyTube library.
+YouLoader is a Python script for downloading individual videos or playlists from YouTube using the PyTube library.
 This script is managed by Poetry to handle dependencies and the Python virtual environment.

 ## Prerequisites